Bal Thackeray: Reservations

-Views on Vinayak Damodar Savarkar
+Savarkar

 Thackeray defended Vinayak Damodar Savarkar against criticism and praised him as a great leader.
-In 2002, when President A. P. J. Abdul Kalam unveiled a portrait of Savarkar in the presence of Prime Minister Atal Bihari Vajpayee, the Congress Party opposed the unveiling of the portrait and boycotted the function.
-Thackeray criticised the opposition and said "Who is [Congress president and Leader of the Opposition] Sonia Gandhi to object to the portrait?
+In 2002, when President A. P. J. Abdul Kalam unveiled a portrait of Savarkar in the presence of Prime Minister Atal Bihari Vajpayee, the Indian National Congress opposed the unveiling of the portrait and boycotted the function.
+Thackeray criticised the opposition and said, "Who is [Congress president and Leader of the Opposition] Sonia Gandhi to object to the portrait?
 What relation does she have with the country?
 How much does she know about the history and culture of India?".
-Years later, when Congress General Secretary Digvijaya Singh made a statement that Savarkar was the first to suggest the two-nation theory that led to the partition, Thackeray defended Savarkar and accused Singh of distorting history.
+Years later, when Congress General Secretary Digvijaya Singh made a statement that Savarkar was allegedly the first one to suggest the two-nation theory that led to the partition, Thackeray rejected the statement of Singh.

-Support for Kashmiri Pandits
+Kashmiri Pandits

-In 1990, Bal Thackeray got seats reserved in engineering colleges for the children of these Kashmiri Pandits in Maharashtra.
-He was one of the first persons to help them after which Punjab also followed suit.
-At a meeting with them he supported the idea that the Kashmiri Pandits could be armed for their self-defence against the Jihadis.
+In 1990, Bal Thackeray got seats reserved in engineering colleges for the children of Kashmiri Pandits in Maharashtra.
+At a meeting with them he supported the idea that Kashmiri Pandits could be armed for their self-defence against Jihadis.

 Personal life

 Thackeray was married to Meena Thackeray (née Sarla Vaidya) on 13 June 1948 and had three sons, oldest son Bindumadhav, middle son Jaidev, and youngest son Uddhav.
 Meena died in 1995 and Bindumadhav died the following year in a car accident.
-Uddhav succeeded his father as the leader of Shiv Sena.
-Uddhav's son, Aditya wants to continue the family dynasty by getting active in the party.

-Raj is his brother Shrikant's son.
-Despite Raj's breakaway from the main party, Raj continues to maintain that Thackeray was his ideologue and relations between them improved during Thackeray's final years.
-Raj broke away from Shiv Sena to form his own political party called the Maharashtra Navnirman Sena.

-Sanjeevani Karandikar is Bal Thackeray's sister.